hhanae/docker-demo-lab/README.md

   <br>
 </h1>

-<h4 align="center">Welcome to the Microservices Lab Project!
-This project is designed to help you understand the basic concepts of <a href="https://cloud.google.com/learn/what-is-microservices-architecture?hl=fr#:~:text=L'architecture%20de%20microservices%20(ou,%C3%A9l%C3%A9ment%20ayant%20ses%20propres%20responsabilit%C3%A9s.)" target="_blank">microservices architecture</a> in computer science.</h4>
+<h4 align="center">Welcome to the Docker Example Project!
+This project is designed to help you understand the basic concepts of containerization using <a href="(https://www.docker.com/)" target="_blank">Docker . architecture</a> in computer science.</h4>

 ![Microservices_architecture](https://github.com/hhanae/microservices_demo/assets/97336261/4ceb4237-4a9c-41d7-a8c0-bb2a282ff50e)

 <p align="center">
-  <a href="#how-it-works">Why to work with Microservices Architecture ?</a> •
+  <a href="#why-to-containerize">Why To Containerize ?</a> •
   <a href="#prerequisites">Prerequisites</a> •
-  <a href="#project_structure">Project Stucture</a> •
   <a href="#steps">Steps</a>
 </p>

-## How It Works

-Microservice architecture aims to provide manageability to large, resource-intensive applications.
-Since each individual microservice performs one narrowly focused task (application function), they can be updated independently of other components.
-Thus, scaling and changing existing functionality is carried out with minimal resource consumption and downtime.

-As for the principles of operation of a separate microservice, it lies in the fact that when a client generates a request with the help of the user interface, which, through the API gateway, activates the microservice (or several of them) responsible for executing this request.

-Thus, even the most complex multi-stage tasks can be implemented with the least resource consumption.
-At the same time, a combination of various microservices gives companies access to solving a wide variety of problems without requiring the implementation of full-fledged software components with independent interfaces.
+## Why To Containerize

+Containerization offers advantages in terms of consistency, portability, scalability, and resource efficiency.
+These benefits make containers a valuable technology for modernizing application development and deployment workflows.

 ## Prerequisites